winfield47/rpgax/README.md

 Welcome to rpgax!
 This is a text-based, rogue-like, dungeon-crawler RPG or something…

 ## What is rpgax?
+**ax** represents **ascii** : When putting an 'x' after the first letter of a word, the rest of the word is assumed.

+**ASCII** represents **text** : ASCII is a standard data-encoding format for electronic communication between computers.

-rpgax is short for "Role Playing Game ASCII"
+**rpgax** is short for **Role Playing Game ASCII**

-*ASCII* basically just means *text* <sub>just look it up</sub>, so "rpgax" kind of just means "text-based adventure".
 The name takes inspiration from the short-hand naming conventions when working with the Terminal that I've been learning about while going through my Software Development college classes.
 I really didn't have a name for the game when I first started making it, and now I just like the look of it.

+## Overview
+This Text-Based Adventure allows players to create a character, explore dungeons filled with events and enemies, find loot, make strategic choices and level up your character.

 This game was made using C++, XCode, GitHub and VIM!

-## Overview
-This Text-Based Adventure allows players to create a character, explore dungeons filled with events and enemies, find loot and embark on an epic adventure.
-Make strategic choices and level up your character to become a legendary hero.

 ## Getting Started
 1. **Requirements:**